Mammography and Breast MRI

 - Age 20-39: Clinical breast exam every two to three years.
 Breast self-exam is an option.

 - Age 40: Baseline mammography starts at this age.
-Then, after 40, annual mammograms are required.
+Then, after 40, annual mammograms are recommended.

 - Elderly women: Continue annual screening for as long as you are reasonably healthy and would be a candidate for breast cancer treatment.